 Please browse through the website regularly yourself.
 Corrections and additions are always welcome.
-In particular, we want to keep our EISs (Enhanced Information Sheets) up to date.
-As new speakers and their subjects are listed, please send your suggestions for EIS information to email@example.com.
+In particular, we want to keep our speaker biographies and bibliographies up to date.
+As new speakers and their subjects are listed, please send any bibliographic information to Suzanne Natafji.

 Doris and Naomi, our Contact Coordinators, hope that you will share with them some of your biographical information and the name of a contact person for you.